distribution/distribution/docs/garbage-collection.md

 `bin/registry garbage-collect [--dry-run] /path/to/config.yml`

-The garbage-collect command accepts a `--dry-run` parameter, which will print the progress of the mark and sweep phases without removing any data.
-Running with a log level of `info` will give a clear indication of what will and will not be deleted.
+The garbage-collect command accepts a `--dry-run` parameter, which prints the progress of the mark and sweep phases without removing any data.
+Running with a log level of `info` gives a clear indication of items eligible for deletion.

 The config.yml file should be in the following format: